Gigi-Giselle/policy/health_and_safety.md

 ## Health and Safety

-Global Code takes volunteers to West Africa for three weeks every July, to teach students at universities how to be software engineers.
+Global Code takes volunteers to West Africa for three weeks every summer, to teach students at universities how to be software engineers.

 We are a charity registered in the UK, number 1176504